MSM

 Or in other words, MSM calculates the sum of groups elements multiplied by scalars , where is the total number of scalar element multiplications.

 In terms of elliptic curve operations, we use MSM to calculate the sum of point-scalar multiplications.
-Since point addition operations are cheap based on , operation on points are best reduced to a series of additions (and/or doubles since they are also additions).
-The most naive reduction method for this purpose is "," though numerous additional approaches have been discovered to further reduce the total number of addition and double operations.
+Since point addition operations are cheap based on the definition of elliptic curves, operation on points are best reduced to a series of additions (and/or doubles since they are also additions).
+The most naive reduction method for this purpose is "Double-and-add," though numerous additional approaches have been discovered to further reduce the total number of addition and double operations.

-Reduces number of additions and doubles in comparison to ""
+Reduces number of additions and doubles in comparison to "Double-and-add"

-Using , the number of required buckets per window is reduced in half
+Using NAF, the number of required buckets per window is reduced in half

 When calculating batches of point additions at once, batch inversion can be utilized to reduce the number of required field inverse operations to 1.